-Posted on Oct 13, 2017 in Private Client by Lee Corr
+Posted on Oct 12, 2017 in Claims & Disputes by Lee Corr

 “Don’t worry it was a private car park they cannot enforce a parking ticket, just bin it!”